Pretomanid Generic Name & Formulations

 Monitor for hepatotoxicity; if new or worsening liver dysfunction occurs, test for viral hepatitides and discontinue other hepatotoxic medications.
 Interrupt if aminotransferase elevations are >8×ULN, or >5×ULN and persist over 2wks, or if accompanied by total bilirubin elevation >2×ULN.
 Myelosuppression.
 Monitor LFTs, CBCs at baseline, at 2wks, then monthly during treatment and as needed.
 Decrease or interrupt linezolid dosing if significant myelosuppression develops or worsens.
 History of Torsade de Pointes.
 Congenital long QT syndrome.
 Ongoing hypothyroidism or bradyarrhythmia.
 Uncompensated heart failure.
 Obtain ECG prior to initiation, and at least 2,12, and 24 weeks after starting treatment.
 Obtain serum potassium, calcium, and magnesium at baseline; correct if abnormal.
 Monitor electrolytes if QT prolongation is detected.
 Discontinue combination regimen if significant ventricular arrhythmia develops or a QTcF interval >500ms.
 Monitor visual function; if impairment occurs, interrupt linezolid dosing and perform ophthalmic evaluation.
 Pregnancy.
 Nursing mothers.

 Avoid concomitant strong or moderate CYP3A4 inducers (eg, rifampin, efavirenz), alcohol, hepatotoxic agents (including herbal supplements).
-Concomitant organic anion transporter-3 substrates (eg, methotrexate); monitor and consider dose reduction of substrates.
+Concomitant organic anion transporter-3 substrates (eg, methotrexate, indomethacin, ciprofloxacin); monitor frequently and consider dose reduction of substrates.

 Peripheral neuropathy, acne, anemia, nausea, vomiting, headache, increased transaminases, dyspepsia, decreased appetite, rash, pruritus, abdominal pain, pleuritic pain, increased gamma-glutamyltransferase, lower respiratory tract infection, hyperamylasemia, hemoptysis, back pain, cough, visual impairment, hypoglycemia, abnormal loss of weight, diarrhea; optic neuropathy, QT prolongation, lactic acidosis, male infertility and testicular atrophy.